 Family Supports HCBS Waiver

-The Family Supports HCBS waiver provides limited, non-residential supports to individuals with developmental disabilities who live with their families or in other settings with informal supports.
+The Family Supports home and community-based services (HCBS) waiver (FSW) provides limited, non-residential supports to individuals with developmental disabilities who live with their families or in other settings with informal supports.

 Individuals must meet HCBS waiver eligibility and Medicaid eligibility guidelines in order to be eligible for a Medicaid HCBS waiver.
 To be eligible individuals must:

 - Be diagnosed as having an intellectual disability prior to the age of 22

 - Reside in or transitioning into an HCBS-compliant setting (non-institutionalized)